Kruthikshiv/app/README.md

 Additional Routes
 * "/activate-user"  : End point to activate a user Profile
 * "/all-orders-pending" : End point for admin to view all user profiles
+* "/order_history": End point for user to access order history (or My orders)

 ## Users Table